-Note: If nothing happens when you put the CD-ROM drive, don't panic!
-First try removing the CD and then putting it in again.
+Note: If nothing happens when you put the CD-ROM into the CD-ROM drive, don't panic!
+First, try removing the CD and then putting it in again.
 If Windows still doesn't recognize the CD, you need to tell Windows that it should install your Quicken program.
 In many versions of Windows (but not necessarily with your version), you do this with the Windows Control Panel by using a tool called Add/Remove Programs.
-To do this, refer to your Windows user guide or a good book about your version of Windows (such as Windows XP For Dummies, written by Andy Rathbone and published by Wiley Publishing, Inc.).
+To do this, refer to your Windows user guide or a good book about your version of Windows (such as Windows XP For Dummies, 2nd Edition, written by Andy Rathbone and published by Wiley).